jacopouggeri/end_aspected/README.md

 - Netherforged Aspect of The End: Upgrades Aspect of The End with higher attack power and less cooldown.
 - Dragonforged Aspect of The End: Upgrades Netherforged Aspect of The End with higher attack power abd less cooldown.
 - Shulker Wand: Shoots Shulker Bullets with levitation effect.
+- Aspected Arrow: Teleports 8 blocks before the block the player is looking at when fired.

 ### Blocks
 - Ender Trap: Traps teleporting Endermen, Shulker and Players in a 32 block range by teleporting them on top of the block.